KSPModdingLibs/KSPCommunityFixes/README.md

 ### Changelog

 ##### 1.21.0
-- New KSP bugfix : CometMiningNotRemovingMass  // Fix mass of comets not actually reducing when mining them, despite the PAW saying so.
+- New KSP bugfix : CometMiningNotRemovingMass
+- New performance patch : AsteroidAndCometDrillCache (Contributed by @JonnyOThan)

 ##### 1.20.0
 - OnSymmetryFieldChanged : fixed mistakenly inverted "changed" condition resulting in the patch not actually preventing symmetry events to be fired when the value hasn't changed.